ddev/ddev/README.md

 # ddev

-The purpose of *ddev* is to support developers with a local copy of a site for development purposes.
-It runs the site in Docker containers.

-You can see all "ddev" usages using the help commands, like `ddev -h`, `ddev start -h`, etc.
+The purpose of *ddev* is to help Drupal and WordPress abstract away the complexity and effort of adopting and maintaining a docker based local development stack.
+You can see all "ddev" usages using the help commands, like ddev -h, ddev start -h, etc.

+## Roadmap

+Each DRUD product has a dedicated product owner, who serves as the primary advocate for customers and end-users when making decisions regaring the public roadmap.
+For the [ddev roadmap](https://github.com/drud/ddev/wiki/roadmap), @rickmanelius is currently serving as the product owner.

+The purpose of our roadmaps is to balance high level, 1-6 month targets with short term fluidity that occurs within our weekly sprints.
+Feedback from customers and end-users does help shape both our short and long-term focus, so please review the roadmap and the [ddev issue queue](https://github.com/drud/ddev/issues) to see what's on the horizon as well as submit bugs and requests.

 ## System Requirements